 100 Flite Acres Road

 If you want to send care packages, we suggest sending a small package the first day or two, and saving a special one for the last couple of days at camp.
 For a child experiencing a little homesickness, a letter suggesting a surprise at the end of the session gives her something fun to look forward to.

-Campers enjoy canteen time each day after rest period (by cabin) where they can choose an ice cream, candy or snack item.
+Campers enjoy canteen time each day after rest period.
+They can choose between an ice cream, candy or snack item.
 Cabins are able to shop for T-shirts and souvenirs once a week.
 Your camper’s canteen account is included in camp tuition and set up as a debit system.
-We will be able to give her an accurate accounting of funds available, should she ask.
-Campers are not allowed to keep cash in their cabins.
-We will encourage your camper to spend her Canteen money during her session.
-However, if she has any money leftover, you will have the option to spend it on check-out day or donate it to the Campership Fund.
+We will be able to give her an accurate accounting of funds available and any remaining funds may be spent on the last day of the camp session during check out, or donated to the camp scholarship fund.
+Campers have no need for money at camp, and are not allowed to have cash in their cabins.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.